On dynamically convex contact manifolds and filtered symplectic homology: Introduction

 We remark that a related question was raised by Niederkrüger in the problem list \cite[Section 1.5]{AIM_Nie}.
 Our first result shows that, under a stronger fillability of contact manifolds, dynamical convexity of contact boundary indeed determines the contact structure:

 \begin{TheoremA} Let $(\Sigma,\xi)$ be a dynamically convex contact manifold of dimension $\geq 5$ with a flexible Weinstein filling $W$.
 If $\Sigma$ is simply-connected, then $(\Sigma, \xi)$ is contactomorphic to the standard contact sphere $(S^{2n-1}, \xi_{\st})$.
-Moreover the filling $W$ is Stein homotopic to the standard ball $B^{2n}$. \end{TheoremA}
+Moreover the filling $W$ is Stein homotopy equivalent to the standard ball $B^{2n}$. \end{TheoremA}

 The main observation for the proof is that the dynamical convexity and the vanishing of symplectic homology force the domain to be a homology ball in high dimensions.
-Together with the simply-connectedness condition, the uniqueness of flexible Stein structures in \cite[Theorem 15.14]{CiEl12} tells us that the domain is in fact Liouville homotopic to $B^{2n}$ and hence the contact boundary is the standard contact sphere.
+Together with the simply-connectedness condition, the uniqueness of flexible Stein structures in \cite[Theorem 15.14]{CiEl12} tells us that the domain is in fact Liouville homotopy equivalent to $B^{2n}$ and hence the contact boundary is the standard contact sphere.

+\begin{remark*} In contrast, Theorem \ref{thm: result1} does not hold with a weaker version of dynamical convexity of contact manifolds.
+In \cite[Corollary 1.6]{Laz20}, it is proved that there are infinitely many dynamically convex, in the weaker sense, contact spheres which are flexibly fillable.
+See Remark \ref{rem: whyc1xi2}. \end{remark*}

 In the second part of the paper, we pay further attention to a dynamical aspect of the standard contact form $\alpha_{\st}$ on $S^{2n-1}$, namely, its Reeb flow is \emph{periodic}.
 It can directly be shown that the quantitative geometry from the periodicity of the Reeb flow on $S^{2n-1}$ is encoded in the filtered symplectic homology $\SH^a(B^{2n})$ of the standard ball in the following way: For each integer $m \geq 0$,